 The basic structure of optical cable is generally composed of fiber core, strength member, filler and jacket, etc. In addition, there are waterproof coating, buffer, insulated metal wire, and other components as needed.
 There is no metal such as gold, silver, copper, and aluminum in the optical cable, and generally has no recycling value.

 The optical fiber is mainly composed of the core, the cladding, and the coating, and the cable core is composed of optical fiber.
 Cable cores can be divided into single-core and multi-core.
 The single-core type is composed of a single fiber after secondary coating.
 The multi-core type is composed of multiple fibers after secondary coating, and it has two types of structures: ribbon and unit.
+The core is where light travels through.
+Fiber-optic cables transmit data via pulses of light.
+Light in optical fibers travels at closer to two thirds of the “speed of light” in a vacuum due to the fact that the light is travelling through glass and not through the emptiness of space.

 - Function: The core is the main body of the optical cable structure.
 Its main function is to properly position the optical fiber, so that the optical fiber can still maintain excellent transmission performance under the influence of various external forces.